What is analytical method validation?

 Mobile phase: Dissolve 4.0 g of chloroacetic acid in 400 mL of water, adjust with ammonium hydroxide to a pH of 3.0 if necessary, add 600 mL of acetonitrile, and mix.

 Sample solution: Nominally 10.0 mg/mL of ibuprofen prepared as follows.
-Transfer NLT 10 Tablets to a suitable volumetric flask and add about 50% final volume of Mobile phase.
-Shake on a mechanical shaker for at least 60 min or until the Tablets are disintegrated.
-Dilute with Mobile phase to volume.
+Transfer NLT 10 tablets to a suitable volumetric flask and add about 50% of the final volume of the mobile phase.
+Shake on a mechanical shaker for at least 60 min or until the tablets are disintegrated.
+Dilute with mobile phase to volume.
 Centrifuge a portion of the solution at about 3000 rpm for about 10 min or until a clear supematant is obtained.
 Use the supernatant for analysis.

 Chromatographic system